-26% Somewhat Left

 Source: Pew Research

-As a leading local media outlet in Utah, the Tribune plays a significant role in shaping public perception.
+As a leading local media outlet in Utah, The Salt Lake Tribune plays a significant role in shaping public perception.
 Readers’ trust in the accuracy of local news may mirror the conclusions reached by Biasly’s media bias ratings.
-This article delves into the Tribune’s editorial tendencies to explore whether political bias is present and, if so, to what degree.
+This article delves into The Salt Lake Tribune’s editorial tendencies to explore whether political bias is present and, if so, to what degree.

 Is The Salt Lake Tribune Biased?